 You might also think about how you can help employees feel good about their own holiday gifts and celebrations by sharing tips, resources, and advice they can take home.
 Vanderbilt University created this 9-page Sustainable Holiday Green Guide for the Vanderbilt community.
 Can your organization do something similar for staff and employees?

-Lastly, as you look toward the future, what resolutions can your organization declare when it comes to being more sustainable in 2017?
+Lastly, as you look toward the future, what resolutions can your organization declare when it comes to being more sustainable in 2020?
 Perhaps you can shed a few extra pounds of packaging or manage your energy budget a little better with more efficient lighting and occupancy controls.
 Get inspired with these 25 Go Green Ideas for the Office from the Business Sustainability Toolkit or this list of ideas from Intuit.

 Running your business more sustainably is becoming easier every day, with more resources, information, and ideas available than ever before.
 The need to live our lives and operate our businesses in a more environmentally conscientious manner is great, but the payoff is even more rewarding with more engaged teams, improved bottom line results, more loyal customers, and an embedded sense of purpose.
 The holiday season is the perfect time to reflect on what we can all do to create a better future for our businesses and communities.